eknigge/tolldata/Readme.md

 # Introduction
-The purpose of this module is to automate and standardize processing of toll data by using `Pandas`, `Numpy`, and standard Python libraries.
-The classes contained in the `TollData` module include:
+The purpose of this module is to import, summarize, analyze, and export toll data and analysis.
+Pandas and numpy libraries are used extensively.
-- **Transaction**.
-This class processes transaction files and standardizes the input.
-- **Trip**.
-This class processes transaction files and standardizes the input.
-- **Rate Assignment**.
-This set of classes can assign time-of-day rates for SR 520 and 99 toll facilities.
-The rates assigned depend on the holiday schedule, number of axles, status of the transponder used, and time of day.
-- **AVI Validation**.
-This class performs an AVI analysis given a known set of plate/tags (key:value) pairs.
-If a tag/transponder is missed during a read it is noted in the output.
-- **AVI Test**.
-This class extends the functionality of the `AVI Validation` class by conducting statistically validated random tests to find the standard deviation from random sample sets.
-- **Plate Combinatorics**.
-This helper class computes plate combinatorics, and is useful for other classes in determining common OCR errors found in other classes.

-# Transaction Files
+## Transaction Files
-Transaction files are one of the most common data formats for toll data.
-This class can process both excel and csv files, and works for both xlsm or xls files.
-The processed files can be exported as `DataFrames` or a `csv` file.
+Transaction files are the most basic storage unit of toll data and contain information such as time of travel, axle count, transponder (if present), license plate, etc. Both Excel and csv files can be processed, and data is exported in memory as a DataFrame or to disk as a csv file.

-# Trip Files
+## Trip Files
-Trip files are similar to transaction files, but there are a few differences.
-For single-point toll facilities there is the addition of an assigned fare, but little else is changed.
-For multi-point facilities information will be grouped by trips, so the transactions that make up a trip will be grouped together.
-Multi-point toll facility trip files will also contain information about the entry/exit point, the assigned rate, and final trip level OCR value assigned.

-This class inherits the methods and functionality from the `TransactionFile` class, but uses a different dictionary for some processing values since the naming conventions between the two files are dissimilar.
+Trip files contain similar information to transaction files, but have a few differences.
+The trip files contain the fare assigned to a trip, as well as the final OCR value that will be sent to the customer service system.
+Toll trips will multiple toll transactions have transaction information aggregated by a trip ID.

-# Rate Assignment
+## Rate Assignment
 Rate assignment is relatively straightforward for time-of-day facilities.
-If you know some basic parameters it is possible to calculate the rate that should be assigned.
-The relevant parameters are as follows:
+If you know the following parameters you can assign a value.
 - Datetime
 - Transaction type
 - Axles